What Is 'Loss and Damage' from Climate Change? 8 Key Questions, Answered

 Read this article in Portuguese

-The planet has already warmed by approximately 1.1 degrees C (2 degrees F) due to human-induced climate change.
+The planet has already warmed by about 1.3 degrees C (2.3 degrees F) and, in 2024, it temporarily surpassed the Paris Agreement’s 1.5 degrees C threshold for the first time — an alarming milestone driven by human-induced climate change.
 Millions of people today are facing the real-life consequences of higher temperatures, rising seas, fiercer storms and unpredictable rainfall.

 Rapidly reducing greenhouse gas emissions is essential to limit temperature rise and secure a safer future for us all.
 So is making major investments to protect communities from severe impacts that will continue to worsen.

-Yet, collective efforts to curb emissions and adapt are currently not enough to tackle the speed and scale of climate impacts — meaning that some losses and damages from climate change are inevitable.
-How countries handle these losses and damages has been a key issue at UN climate negotiations and beyond.
+Yet collective efforts to curb emissions and adapt are currently not enough to tackle the speed and scale of climate impacts.
+Even if we rein in warming in the long term, we’re already seeing daily reminders of the risks a warmer world brings, from increased wildfires to extreme flooding — meaning some losses and damages from climate change are inevitable.
+How countries handle these losses and damages has been a key issue at the UN climate negotiations and beyond.

 1) What Is Loss and Damage?

-Loss and damage is harming and will continue to harm vulnerable communities the most, meaning that addressing the issue is an urgent matter of climate justice.
+Loss and damage is harming and will continue to harm vulnerable communities the most, meaning addressing the issue is an urgent matter of climate justice.
 But the subject has historically been fraught with contention both inside and outside of UN climate negotiations.
 In particular, countries have struggled to reach agreement on how much money developed countries should supply to address loss and damage in developing nations, which have contributed the least to the climate crisis but are often hit hardest by its impacts.
+While an international loss and damage fund was established in 2022 to begin addressing this need, long-term financing commitments remain unsolved.

 2) What Counts as Loss and Damage?

-Loss and damage can result from extreme weather events like cyclones, droughts and heatwaves, as well as from slow-onset changes such as sea level rise, desertification, glacial retreat, land degradation, ocean acidification and salinization.
-In some cases, damages may permanently alter places; for example, rising seas encroaching on low-lying islands, or drought shrinking water supplies and turning once-productive farmland into barren land.
+Loss and damage can result from extreme weather events like cyclones, droughts and heat waves, as well as from slow-onset changes such as sea level rise, desertification, glacial retreat, land degradation, ocean acidification and salinization.
+In some cases, damages may permanently alter places — for example, rising seas encroaching on low-lying islands, drought shrinking water supplies and once-productive farmland turning into barren land.

-Damages from the effects of climate change can be further divided into two categories — economic losses and non-economic losses — though there is overlap between the two.
+Damages from the effects of climate change can be further divided into two categories — economic and non-economic — though there is overlap between the two.

 Economic losses and damages are those affecting resources, goods and services that are commonly traded in markets, such as damage to critical infrastructure and property or supply chain disruptions.
 This can play out at an international or national scale as well as locally, such as impacts on individual farmers or communities.